American Shore and Beach Preservation Association

 The American Shore and Beach Preservation Association (ASBPA) is a private, nonprofit organization formed in 1926.
 It was founded to address coastal erosion and the loss of sand on America's beaches.
 Today, ASBPA is an association of beach and coastal practitioners, including beach towns and managers, coastal engineers, coastal geologists, dredging and ecological restoration companies, coastal academics and students.
 ASBPA advances coastal science and coastal engineering through its peer-reviewed journal, Shore & Beach, and an annual technical conference.
 It also hosts an annual coastal summit in Washington, DC to advocate for coastal policies.

 History

 ASBPA was founded in 1926, and was initially instrumental in persuading the Congress to enact legislation authorizing federal funding of erosion studies and project works for shore protection.
 In 1930, ASBPA helped form the Beach Erosion Board.
-ASBPA was politically engaged on coastal erosion and beach nourishment for most of the 20th century and has had number of prominent coastal advocates and members of the Army Corps of Engineers on its board, including Morrough Parker O'Brien, who served as President from 1972-1983.
+ASBPA was politically engaged on coastal erosion and beach nourishment for most of the 20th century and has had number of prominent coastal advocates and members of the Army Corps of Engineers on its board, including Morrough Parker O'Brien, who served as President from 1972 to 1983.

 After a long partnership, ASBPA merged with the American Coastal Coalition (ACC) in 2003.
 In 2015, ASBPA formed memorandum of understanding with the Coastal Zone Foundation (CZF) to collaborate on a certification program for coastal practitioners.